Ramsaivardhanguttula/M2-EmdSys/Project/readme.md

 Motor is used in his project to fill the tank with water according to the instructions given by the microprocessor.
 It is connected to a relay which energises and de-energises based on the water requirement.
 ### MicroController
 Microprocessor acts as the brain of the  **AUTOMATIC WATER FILLER AND WATER LEVEL INDICATOR** project.
 It takes informatio from the ultrasonic sensor, gives commands to the LCD display, relay and motor.
+## Applications
+* This can be used to monitor the levels of various liquids and oils in corporations and chemical labs, as well as water tanks
+* The system is completely automated.
+As a result, it does not necessitate professional support.
+* We used a transistor as a basis for this system, which was coupled to a relay, as well as low-cost local components.Hence, It's not prohibitively expensive.
+* It may be customized and used in some situations, including preventing highly hazardous liquid spills in chemical plants and other natural disasters.

+## Conclusion and future scope
+The project's primary goal is to develop a system that is customizable, cost-effective, and simple to set up to reduce water loss.
+A web-based water level monitoring and control system for home automation could be constructed soon, allowing the system to be managed from anywhere using the internet and a mobile phone.
+A GSM module can be used to send SMS messages with the current status to registered mobile phones.
+It may be customized and used in some situations, including preventing highly hazardous liquid spills in chemical plants and other natural disasters.